vanshika123445/cataract_classification/README.md

    - Train the model for a set number of epochs.
    - Save the trained model as `cataract_classifier_model.h5`.

-### 3.Model Evaluation
+### 4. Model Evaluation

 After training, the following metrics are evaluated on the test set:

-Accuracy
+- Accuracy
-Confusion Matrix
+- Confusion Matrix
-Classification Report (Precision, Recall, F1-Score) ROC Curve and AUC Score
+- Classification Report (Precision, Recall, F1-Score)
+- ROC Curve and AUC Score

 These evaluations are included in the training script and plotted for easy interpretation of model performance.

-### 4. API Deployment
+### 5. API Deployment
 The FastAPI application (`app.py`) provides an API endpoint for model inference.

 1. **Run the FastAPI app**: